hmrc/ctc-guarantee-balance-testing-guide/source/documentation/index.md

 Once you are satisfied with your tests and are confident that your software is fully compatible with our API:

-1. Log all your evidence and results by filling in all the sections of this [checklist form](documentation/figures/CTC Guarantee Balance API Checklist 07-02-22.odt) (this is an OpenOffice Document which will download).
+1. [Log all your evidence and results on the checklist form (OpenOffice Document)](documentation/figures/CTCGuarantee_Balance_API_Checklist_07-02-22.odt).
 You must also answer all the questions at the end of the checklist.
-2. When you are ready, email your completed form to SDSTeam@hmrc.gov.uk.
+2. When you are ready, <a rel="noreferrer noopener" href="mailto: SDSTeam@hmrc.gov.uk">email your completed form to SDSTeam@hmrc.gov.uk.</a>
 3. We will check your test evidence using the information you give on this form.
 4. When we are satisfied that you have done enough testing, you will be granted access to the live API system.